A Menagerie of Wormholes and Cosmologies in the Gravitational Path Integral: Discussion

 From the class of backgrounds that we constructed, two deserve some further discussion.
 The wineglass AdS wormholes were first devised~\cite{Betzios:2024oli,Betzios:2024zhf} as a mean to surpass the probabilistic issues inflicting the Hartle-Hawking no-boundary proposal (see~\cite{Lehners:2023yrj,Maldacena:2024uhs} for reviews) and the resulting trivial (one-dimensional) Hilbert space for the closed cosmologies.
 For these reasons, a clear holographic understanding of closed Universes within the no-boundary proposal has been elusive so far (see though~\cite{Liu:2025cml,Antonini:2025ioh,Harlow:2026hky,Abdalla:2026mxn,Nomura:2026igt,Zhao:2026mpl} for some recent works with a perspective emphasizing the role of observers in this setting).
 On the other hand, the AdS wormhole proposal of~\cite{Betzios:2024oli,Betzios:2024zhf} can give rise to a non-trivial Hilbert space for (expanding/inflating) cosmologies, through the field theory dual living on the AdS asymptotic boundary/ies, and realised semi-classically via the different competing saddles and asymptotic boundary conditions for the various bulk fields.

 Oscillatory wormholes were first constructed in~\cite{Halliwell:1989pu} and recently discussed in~\cite{Aguilar-Gutierrez:2023ril} using models containing axionic fields.
 The axion wormhole models seem to suffer from the issue that the flat direction of the (classically) non-existent axion potential (one just considers a fixed positive cosmological constant in these models), leads to the potential presence of an unbound infinite number of oscillations for such solutions and to a badly divergent path integral (an avatar of the notorious conformal mode problem of the Euclidean gravitational path integral).
-As we describe in section~\ref{sec:piecewise}, a breaking of the shift symmetry of the potential precludes this issue, giving rise to an upper bound on the number of oscillations.
-While in the present work we studied this mechanism in the context of Einstein-Scalar-Radiation models, it is straightforward to apply it also to the context of axionic wormholes.
-In particular it is well known that non-perturbative instanton or gravitational effects (see~\cite{Hebecker:2018ofv} for a review) lead to an effective potential for the axionic field $\alpha$ of the form \be V_{\rm eff}(\alpha) = \sum_n e^{-S_n} \cos \left( \frac{n \alpha}{f} + \delta_n \right) \, , \ee where $S_n$ is the on-shell action of the instanton-like configuration, $f$ is the axion coupling strength ($\mathcal{L}(\alpha) \sim f^2 (\partial \alpha)^2$) and $\delta_n$ are model dependent coefficients (incommensurate).
-The presence of scalar fields will render the effective potential an even more complicated function.
-Thus the issue of the infinite number of oscillations is completely resolved in any realistic physical model, by lifting the naive flat direction(s) into a non-trivial potential.
+As we found in section~\ref{sec:piecewise}, a breaking of the shift symmetry of the potential precluded this issue, giving rise to an upper bound on the number of oscillations.